MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

       ![Audience targeting icon.](../media/connections/preview-dashboard.png)

-   2. Open the **Select audiences to preview as** drop-down list. (if no cards are audience targeted, you will see a disabled **Audience targeting** label).
+   2. Open the **Select audiences to preview as** drop-down list. (if no cards are audience targeted, you'll see a disabled **Audience targeting** label).

       :::image type="content" alt-text="This screenshot shows the audience targeting group label." source="../media/connections/preview-audiences.png":::

    3. Search for and select a group.
-Once added, the group will be selected by default.
-You can select the group again in the **Select audiences to preview as** drop-down list to de-select it.
+Once added, the group is selected by default.
+You can select the group again in the **Select audiences to preview as** drop-down list to deselect it.

       ![Audience targeting panel in preview mode.](../media/connections/preview-dash-full-page.png)

 - Cards that targeted to a specific group will display.
-- When one or more audiences are selected, cards that *do not* have audience targeting applied will also display.
+- When one or more audiences are selected, cards that *don't* have audience targeting applied will also display.
-- If no audiences are targeted, only cards that *are not* audience targeted will display.
+- If no audiences are targeted, only cards that *aren't* audience targeted will display.
 If there aren't any cards with audience targeting applied, none will display.
-- If you are not part of one of the audiences you've selected, you will only see cards that are not audience targeted.
+- If you aren't part of one of the audiences you've selected, you'll only see cards that aren't audience targeted.
 If none are audience targeted, you won't see any cards.

 #### Examples